Representations of trauma, memory, and identity in contemporary English literature concerning the Palestinian conflict

 - Tez Türü: Doktora

-- Konular: İngiliz Dili ve Edebiyatı, English Linguistics and Literature
+- Konular: İngiliz Dili ve Edebiyatı, English Language and Literature

 - Anahtar Kelimeler: Travma, Direniş Edebiyatı, bellek, kimlik, dayanıklılık, atlatmak, iyileşmek, Filistinli, mağdur, Trauma, Resistance Literature, memory, identity, resilience, working through, healing, Palestinian, victim, Vanished: The Mysterious Disappearance of Mustafa Ouda, Mornings in Jenin